South Africa women's cricket team in India in 2014–15

 The South Africa women's cricket team toured India from 16 to 30 November 2014.
 The tour consisted of one Test match, three One Day International (ODI) matches and one Twenty20 International (T20I).
 The ODI games were part of the 2014–16 ICC Women's Championship.
+South Africa beat India 2–1 in the ODI series.
+India won the only Test match.